A Complete Guide to Balkan Border Crossings

 1. What are the busiest Balkan borders?

-Busiest borders include Croatia’s crossings with Bosnia and Herzegovina, Serbia’s connections to Hungary, and Greece’s border with Turkey.
+Busiest borders include Croatia’s crossings with Bosnia and Herzegovina, Serbia’s connections to Hungary, and Greece’s border with Türkiye.
 Plan travel during off-peak hours to avoid long queues.
+Generally, if you are entering an EU country from a non EU country, the ques will be longer as the checks are pretty thorough.

 2. Can I cross with an ID card instead of a passport?